Battered (film)

 Battered is a 1989 documentary film directed by Academy Award winner Lee Grant.
 The film is an investigation of domestic violence in American homes.
 Originally aired on HBO, the film is notable for its level headed look at abusers as well as victims.

 Development

 Battered was produced under Grant and husband/producer Joseph Feury's production deal with HBO.
 Grant felt that domestic violence was an issue that would be deeply felt by all women, victims or not.
 Filming took place across the United States and over many months.

 Reception

 The film received positive reviews.
-The LA Times stated "a tendency to go heavy on statistics somewhat mars an otherwise excellent show.
+The Los Angeles Times stated "a tendency to go heavy on statistics somewhat mars an otherwise excellent show.
 Often raw and blunt, "Battered" is not pretty TV.
 But it does make its points and is a strong addition to the swelling chorus calling for reform of an unresponsive system."
-People Magazine remarked that "Lee Grant has always been one heck of an actress; Battered confirms that she is one heck of a filmmaker too."
+People magazine remarked that "Lee Grant has always been one heck of an actress; Battered confirms that she is one heck of a filmmaker too."